Last updated on: June 29th, 2022

 Paternity leave may be taken after giving written notice of not less than three weeks to the employer, stating the expected date of the leave and that of the return to work.
 However, the notice may be shorter if the birth of the child occurs before the expected date.

-An absence for paternity leave during the reference year does not reduce the length of an employee’s vacation.
+An absence for paternity leave during the reference year does not reduce the length of an employee’s annual leave.
 The employee is entitled to an indemnity that is equal, depending on his length of uninterrupted service, to 2 or 3 times the weekly average of the wages earned during the reference year.
 It should be noted that the employee does not accumulate vacation pay while on parental leave.
 Act Respecting Labour Standards, §81.2-81.2.1.

-Absence for Birth or Adoption
+Absence of Birth or Adoption

 Family and Parental Leave

-An employee may be absent from work, for 10 days per year to fulfill obligations relating to the care, health or education of the employee’s child or the child of the employee’s spouse, or because of the state of health of a relative or a person for whom the employee acts as a caregiver.
+An employee may be absent from work, for 10 working days per year to fulfill obligations relating to the care, health, or education of the employee’s child or the child of the employee’s spouse, or because of the state of health of a relative or a person for whom the employee acts as a caregiver.

 Reservist Leave